Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Higgs side

+We have similar forms of the codimension 2 relations; the only one which is not a straightforward isotopy without corrections is (\ref{triple3}) which in the generic case where $m=3$ becomes

+As usual, any two such paths with the same endpoints can be joined by an isotopy that preserves genericity except at finitely many points, where it moves only through ``subgeneric'' configurations.
+By ``subgeneric,'' we mean configurations where we have a single tangency of the path and a hyperplane, which allows us to create or cancel a pair of intersection points, or the path goes through a generic point in the intersection of two hyperplanes, which allows us to relate the paths around this codimension 2 subspace in the two different ways.

+The relations (\ref{wall}) and (\ref{demazure1}) show that if a path has intersection points which we can cancel, then we can write $\tilde{\wall}_\pi$ in terms of shorter paths, and if two paths differ by passing through a codimension 2 locus, the ``codimension 2'' relations (\ref{coxeter}--\ref{GDKD}) show that the corresponding $\tilde{\wall}_\pi$'s differ by an element in the span of shorter paths.
+You can visualize these moves using the graphical rewriting of these relations.

+The argument above can be rephrased as noting that, ranging over all generic paths $\pi$, the elements $\tilde{\wall}_\pi$ span, and the relations above are enough to write every path in terms of a single homotopy representative of the minimal paths between each pair of endpoints, given by $\tilde{\wall}(\sgns,\sgns',w)$.

-\begin{proof}[Proof of Theorem \ref{th:Steinberg}] The functor described in the statement matches the action of $A_I$ on $Y$ with that of $H_*^{BM, G}(\mathbb{X}_I)$ on $H_*^{BM, G}(X_I)$, as simple computations with pushforward and pullback confirm (for example, as in \cite{VV}).
-The action on the latter is faithful following the argument in \cite[Proposition 4.7]{SWschur}, so this shows we have a faithful functor $A_I\to H_*^{BM, G}(\mathbb{X}_I)$.
+\begin{proof}[Proof of Theorem \ref{th:Steinberg}] {\bf There is a faithful, essentially surjective functor $\algA_{I'}^{\To}\to \Stein_{I'}^{\To}$}: We will first prove this for the deformed category; the statement for the undeformed category holds by base change.
+The functor described in the statement matches the action of $\algA_{I'}^{\To}$ on $Y$ with the representation $Y_X^{\To}$ of $\Stein_I^{\To}$ sending $(\sgns,w)\mapsto H_*^{BM, G}(\Xsgns_{\sgns,w})$ described in Lemma \ref{lem:Stein-facts}(5), as simple computations with pushforward and pullback confirm (for example, as in \cite[Prop.
+2.23]{varagnoloCanonicalBases2011}): \begin{itemize} \item The equation (\ref{Y-action1}) is simply the fact that the pushforward in question gives multiplication by the Euler class of the normal bundle to $\Vsgns_{\sgns}\cap \Vsgns_{\sgns'}$ inside $V_{\sgns}$, which is the sum of the weight spaces with $\sgns_i=+$ and $\sgns'_i=-$.
+Thus, the Euler class of this normal bundle is the product of these weights. \item The equation (\ref{Y-action2}) is simply the formula for integration over a $\mathbb{P}^1$ bundle by Atiyah-Bott. \item The equation (\ref{Y-action3}) is clear from the definition. \end{itemize} The action on $Y_X^{\To}$ is faithful by Lemma \ref{lem:Stein-facts}(5), so this shows that we have a faithful functor $\algA_{I'}^{\To}\to \Stein_{I'}^{\To}$, which is essentially surjective by construction.